 - You don’t need to be a coder.
 Just choose graphical node from window and it will work as code.

 - Blueprints are as fast as C++.
-They were slower in the past but now they are equally fast.
+They were slower before, but that’s a thing of the past.

 - Often very fast to create and edit.
 In simple cases you can create a Blueprint script before Visual Studio will load.

 - Much easier to learn than C++.
 C++ is harder to learn and take years to master it.
-You can be use Blueprints smoothly after few months.
+You can use Blueprints fluently after few months of usage.